Oregon–Oregon State football rivalry: Notable game-related incidents

 1960: A UO student (LH) and a friend (FF) abducted the Oregon State Homecoming queen Ardis Henry from in front of her sorority house while the front yard was being decorated by 20+ fraternity guys.
 The Oregon State student body president was served a ransom note, asking him to ride a bicyle or scooter to UofO and invite the Ducks to the Civil War game.
 Unfortunately, he was not in the same spirit, and refused.
 Ardis was a sweetheart, and went along with it as long as she made it back for dinner.
 She was returned with time to spare.

 1972: After a 30–3 UO victory at Corvallis which ended an eight-game win streak in the series by the Beavers, Ducks fans stormed the OSU field to take down goal posts; after taking down the south goalposts, Beavers fans attempted to defend the north goalposts, resulting in a large brawl.

 2010: After a 37–20 victory which sent the Ducks to the 2011 Tostitos BCS National Championship Game, a group of Duck fans lit on fire a t-shirt with the phrase "I hate your Ducks" over the Beavers logo on the field.
 The resulting fire caused significant damage to the artificial turf.
 Police used a photo of the incident from the Portland Tribune to arrest a University of Oregon student and charge him with riot and several misdemeanors.

 2022: Following Oregon State's 38–34 win at Reser Stadium, UO linebacker DJ Johnson punched an Oregon State fan after what appeared to be some arguing between the two.
-No action has yet been taken on the altercation.
+No action was taken on the altercation.